 Highly rejective colleges are not bad.
 They are not impossible.
 They are just wildly, wildly unlikely.
 And families need to understand the difference between dreaming and planning.

-Application fees, test registration, score sends, campus visits, CSS Profile charges — the cost of applying to college adds up fast.
+Application fees, test registration, score sends, campus visits, CSS Profile charges.
+The cost of applying to college adds up fast.
 Most families are surprised by how much they spend before their student even enrolls.
 Here is what to expect and how to save.

 If your family's financial aid offer does not reflect your actual financial situation, or if a comparable school offered significantly more, you can ask the school to reconsider.
 Here are two appeal letter templates families can customize and send.